The Toxic Substances Control Act Frequently Asked Questions

 When can EPA issue an administrative order controlling new chemical substances?

-What is a significant use for a new chemical substance?
+What is a significant new use for a chemical substance?

-Section 5(a) requires manufacturers, importers, and processors of existing chemicals to provide notice to EPA of any use of a substance that EPA has determined is "a significant new use."
+Section 5(a) requires manufacturers, importers, and processors of existing chemicals to provide notice to EPA of any use of a substance that EPA has determined is “a significant new use.”
 A determination that a use is significant and new must be made by rule, known as a Significant New Use Rule (SNUR).
-TSCA does not establish standards or criteria for establishing when a new use is deemed "significant," but requires EPA to consider "all relevant factors" before promulgating a SNUR, including (a) the projected volume of manufacturing and processing of a chemical substance, (b) the extent to which a use changes the type or form of exposure of human beings or the environment to a chemical substance, (c) the extent to which a use increases the magnitude and duration of exposure of human beings or the environment to a chemical substance, and (d) the reasonably anticipated manner and methods of manufacturing, processing, distribution in commerce, and disposal of a chemical substance.
+TSCA does not establish standards or criteria for establishing when a new use is deemed “significant,” but requires EPA to consider “all relevant factors” before promulgating a SNUR, including (1) the projected volume of manufacturing and processing of a chemical substance, (2) the extent to which a use changes the type or form of exposure of human beings or the environment to a chemical substance, (3) the extent to which a use increases the magnitude and duration of exposure of human beings or the environment to a chemical substance, and (4) the reasonably anticipated manner and methods of manufacturing, processing, distribution in commerce, and disposal of a chemical substance.

 Can EPA seize a chemical substance if EPA determines it presents an unreasonable risk to human health or the environment?

 Yes.
 EPA may commence a civil action in an appropriate United States district court to seize chemical substances or mixtures that EPA determines are imminently hazardous chemical substances or mixtures that will present an unreasonable risk of serious and widespread injury to health and the environment.
-EPA may commence such action notwithstanding the existence of a final rule under TSCA Section 4, 5, or 6.

 How must companies record significant adverse reactions?